The one-page Our Bewildering Universe has some of the best:

 Sam: (Annoyed, he adjusts his tie) ...Well, I never!

 Sam and Max escape from a lava filled pit using Santa's sleigh as shown in a previous episode.
 The escape literally causes hell to freeze over.
-Immediately after, for the first time Sam lets Max answer the phone, and Max wins the nobel peace price.
+Immediately after, for the first time Sam lets Max answer the phone, and Max wins the nobel peace price, and becomes the conductor of Sybil's wedding.

 Episode 301: The Penal Zone